geoffsdavis/tape-measure/README.md

 ## Example: Let's Make a Thermometer

-**Step #0**: Create a basic thermometer:
+**Step #0: Create a basic thermometer**

 We create a simple Mac app, and render some primitive line art to draw a thermometer.
+The thermometer has a resolution-independent width of 600pt, extending from -300 across the center at 0 to 300 on the other end.

 > **Note**
 > Here we are using AppKit's NSViews and CoreAnimation's CALayers, but you could use any graphics framework of your choice.